 As the older generation passed away, the Post went into decline and was almost shuttered.
 A generation of veterans who served in Iraq and Afghanistan have revived the Post and it has become a place where returning vets can gather and re-kindle the sense of camaraderie they felt while in uniform.

 NOLA VFW has its own building - located on the corner of Lyons and Annunciation in uptown New Orleans.
-The building is a former corner store and consists of a meeting hall, commercial kitchen and two apartments.
-In the coming year we plan to to renovate the hall and kitchen.
-We also plan to renovate the apartments and make them available to returning veterans at a below market rate (at least one of the apartments will be handicap accessible).
+The building is a former corner store and consists of a meeting hall and two apartments.
+In the coming year we plan to to renovate the hall and offices.
+We also plan to renovate the apartment and make it available to returning veterans at a below market rate.